Regular procedure

 Recording

-The National Ombudsman made recommendations in 2014 concerning the possibilities for civilians to record conversations with governmental institutions.[38]
-The Ombudsman recommended, inter alia, that a governmental institution should not refuse the wish of a civilian to record a hearing or conversation with a governmental institution.
+The National Ombudsperson made recommendations in 2014 concerning the possibilities for civilians to record conversations with governmental institutions.[64]
+The Ombudsperson recommended, inter alia, that a governmental institution should not refuse the wish of a civilian to record a hearing or conversation with a governmental institution.
 Said recommendation is also explicitly applicable in relation to asylum seekers and the IND.
 The Dutch Council for Refugees started a pilot project on 1 December 2016 at AC Zevenaar, providing asylum seekers with the opportunity to record the interview.
-Since 2017, the possibility to record interviews is provided to all asylum seekers on all applications centres.
+Since 2017, the possibility to record interviews is provided to all asylum seekers in all applications centres.
 Asylum seekers must give notice of the wish to record the interview in advance.
-In practice, however, interviews are rarely recorded.
+In practice, however, interviews are rarely recorded.[65]

 Appeal